 - Their stage of development.

-You also need to be aware of how such a placement may affect the family.
+You also need to consider how such a placement might affect others in the family.

 - Cost factors [fees, tuition, boarding, travel, …];

 - Transport and travel time;

 - Family involvement in school life;

 - Links with family beliefs, including areas such as religious beliefs.

 Having decided on specific needs, consider potential options.
 It is recommended to limit this to half a dozen possibilities at most.
 Choose more to consider and you could end up wasting a lot of valuable time for no real value.

 Begin collecting information to help make a decision.

 Information comes from a variety of sources.